leoetlino/botw-re-notes/difficulty_scaling.md

   when a weapon or enemy actor is loaded.

 ## Weapons
-  `loadWeaponInfo` is called (i.e. weapons may be scaled) when loading a weapon if the following conditions are true:
+  'loadWeaponInfo' is called (i.e. weapons may be scaled) for a weapon if:

-  * *For standalone weapons*: The boolean flag `%s_WeaponDrop_%u` (map, id) is false.
+  * **For standalone weapons**: The actor property 'LevelSensorMode' is higher than 1 **and** it wasn't already picked up.
+  * **For treasure chest drops**: Always upon opening or destroying the chest. *
-  * *For weapons attached to Hinox necklaces*: The boolean flag `%s_Necklace_%d_%s_%u` (map, idx, Hinox enemy name, id) is false.
+  * **For Hinox weapons**: The flag `{MapName}_Necklace_{i}_{HinoxName}_{ID}` is false. *
-  * *Scaling is enabled for the actor instance*: The actor property `LevelSensorMode` (found in mubin maps) is >= 1 **or** the enemy is a Guardian Scout (`Enemy_Guardian_Mini`).
+  * **For other enemy drops**: The flag `{MapName}_WeaponDrop_{ID}` is false, **and** [the actor property 'LevelSensorMode' is higher than 1 *or* the enemy is a Guardian Scout ('Enemy_Guardian_Mini')].

-  Note: Weapons that are bought from a shop or given by NPCs cannot receive modifiers.
+  Note: Weapons that are bought from a shop cannot receive modifiers because they do not fit into any of the above cases.

+  \* Weapons found on Eventide Island (from chests and the Hinox) seem to be excluded from weapon scaling.
+TODO: how?

 ## Enemies
-  `loadActorInfo` is always called when loading enemies.
+  When loading enemies, the game will always try to scale enemies.

-  However, the function won't do anything if `LevelSensorMode` is < 1 and will leave the enemy and any weapons they may hold unscaled.
+  However, the scaling function won't do anything if 'LevelSensorMode' is < 1 and will leave the enemy and any weapons they may hold unscaled.

   Note: Enemies that are not in any upgrade list (such as elemental Lizalfos) will not be scaled, but their weapon can still receive upgrades if:

-  * `LevelSensorMode` is non zero.
+  * 'LevelSensorMode' is non zero.
   * Weapon point requirements are satisfied
-  * *or* the modifier tier is overridden using `SharpWeaponJudgeType`.
+  * *or* the modifier tier is overridden using 'SharpWeaponJudgeType'.

-  [1.3.0] In Master Mode, *all* enemies are automatically ranked up one tier by default post scaling, independently of `LevelSensorMode`.
+[1.3.0] In Master Mode, **all** enemies are automatically ranked up one tier by default **post scaling**, independently of 'LevelSensorMode'.
 Actors can receive two additional parameters:

   Parameter | Default | Description
   ----------|---------|------------
-  `IsHardModeActor` | false | Controls whether an enemy only shows up in Master Mode.
+  IsHardModeActor | false | Controls whether an enemy only shows up in Master Mode.
-  `DisableRankUpForHardMode` | false | Controls whether the automatic rankup applies to an enemy.
+  DisableRankUpForHardMode | false | Controls whether the automatic rankup applies to an enemy.

-  `IsHardModeActor=True`, `DisableRankUpForHardMode=True` and `LevelSensorMode=0` are combined
-  on some actors to keep low-level enemies in Master Mode (e.g. Red Bokoblin south of the Great Plateau).
+In Master Mode, IsHardModeActor, DisableRankUpForHardMode and LevelSensorMode are combined on some actors to keep low-level enemies in the overworld (e.g. Red Bokoblin south of the Great Plateau).

 ## `LevelSensorMode`
   This actor property controls whether scaling is enabled for an enemy or weapon.
-  Also applies to any weapons held by an enemy since `loadWeaponInfo` is called by `loadActorInfo`.
+  Also applies to any weapons held by an enemy since 'loadWeaponInfo' is called when an enemy drops their weapon.

+Note that this doesn't apply to weapons that are attached to a Hinox's necklace, because Hinoxes use a different underlying enemy actor which overrides the 'on weapon dropped' function and ignores 'LevelSensorMode'.

 ## `SharpWeaponJudgeType`
   This actor property controls the *minimum* modifier tier that a weapon can receive.